krzysztofwos/torch-mpo/docs/tutorial.md

 **Mitigation**: Begin with higher rank values and systematically reduce while monitoring performance metrics

+## Current Limitations

+### TTConv2d Layer Limitations

+The current implementation of TTConv2d has several limitations to be aware of:

+1. **Grouped/Depthwise Convolutions**: Not supported.
+Layers with `groups > 1` will raise a `ValueError` or be skipped during automatic compression.

+2. **Spatial Decomposition**: The `decompose_spatial=True` option is not yet implemented.
+The current implementation uses a spatial convolution followed by TT channel mixing.

+3. **Padding='same'**: Only supported when it equals symmetric padding for `stride=1`.
+Other configurations are automatically skipped during compression.

+4. **Approximation Quality**: The `from_conv_weight()` method for initializing from pretrained weights uses `matrix_tt_svd` which adds an additional layer of TT decomposition on top of SVD.
+This limits approximation quality even at high ranks.
+Future versions may improve this.

+### Compression Trade-offs

+When using TT decomposition, keep in mind:

+- **Rank Selection**: The spatial projection rank (`tt_ranks[1]` in TTConv2d) is often the primary bottleneck for approximation quality
+- **Auto-factorization**: The automatic factorization of dimensions may not always be optimal for your specific use case
+- **Fine-tuning**: Pretrained weight initialization typically requires fine-tuning to recover accuracy

+### Roadmap

+Future releases are planned to address:

+- Support for grouped and depthwise convolutions
+- Full spatial decomposition for convolutional layers
+- Enhanced padding support for all stride configurations
+- Improved approximation quality for pretrained weight initialization

 ## Conclusion

 Matrix Product Operators and Tensor-Train decomposition provide an effective framework for neural network compression.
 Through exploitation of low-rank tensor structure, substantial parameter reduction can be achieved while preserving model performance.
 Successful application requires understanding of the inherent trade-offs and systematic optimization of decomposition parameters for specific applications.